alt3/cakebox/docs/sources/configuration/cakebox-yml.md

 # Introduction

-Your box is highly customizable and was designed to be personalized.

-We highly recommend that all customizations are done by defining settings in your personal ``Cakebox.yaml`` configuration file.
-This way you can always (re)create an exact copy of your box including installed applications, databases and virtual hosts.
+Your box is highly customizable and designed to be personalized by editing your ``Cakebox.yaml`` configuration file.
+This way you can always (re)create exact copies of your box including installed applications, databases and virtual hosts.

 **Notes:**